llouison/Project_02_NWC/README.md

 ![NWC5](assets/NWC5.png)

 ## Technologies Used
-- HTML/EJS: the app uses embedded javascript to render information on the page.
+- HTML/EJS: the app uses embedded javascript to render information on the page
-- Node & Express: the app has its own server, built using Express.
+- Node & Express: the app has its own server, built using Express
-- MVC Pattern: the app uses the Model View Controller (MVC) programming design pattern.
+- MVC Pattern: the app uses the Model View Controller (MVC) programming design pattern
 - SQL/ PG-Promise: The app persists data and uses multiple SQL tables
 - CSS3: The app is well-designed and considers user experience and usability
 - JavaScript: the app has front-end interactivity
 - Edamam API: the app uses the third party API powered by Edamam to allow user recipe search functionality
 - Isomorphic Fetch: the app uses isomorphic-fetch to fetch the third party api on the back-end
+- Passport: passport is used to create an authentication strategy for the app
+- Passport-local: is a passport strategy to set the username/password login flow
+- Bcrypt: the app uses bcrypt to encrypt user passwords
+- Express-session: to store user sessions on the express server
+- Cookie-parser: to parse cookies
 - Heroku web hosting: the app is hosted on Heroku

 ## Approach taken